Gandhi Under Cross Examination

 Gandhi Under Cross Examination is a 2009 book written by G. B. Singh and Timothy Watson about Mahatma Gandhi.
 They critique Gandhi's image as an Indian civil rights leader by cross-examining him and his views in an imaginary courtroom.

-In 1893, Gandhi went to South Africa where, by his own account, he was thrown off a train on racial grounds.
-In their scrutiny of the incident and Gandhi's statements thereafter, the authors claim that Gandhi gave divergent accounts of what happened on his journey to Pretoria.
-Gandhi Under Cross-examination catalogs the incidents that happened around that time and attempts to prove that the train incident never occurred.
-The authors claim that Gandhi lied about the train incident.
+In 1893, Gandhi went to South Africa, where, by his own account, he was thrown off a train on racial grounds.
+In their scrutiny of the incident and Gandhi's later statements, the authors claim that Gandhi gave divergent accounts of what happened on his journey to Pretoria.
+The book catalogs the incidents that happened around that time and attempts to prove that the train incident never occurred.
+The authors claim that Gandhi lied about the incident.